Oregon CLE Requirements

 The compliance period for Oregon CLEs is 3 years and ends on April 30.
 Your first compliance period after being admitted will be a short reporting period and ends on April 30 of the next calendar year after your admission.
 After that, you will report CLE credits every three-year-period ending April 30.

-Oregon attorneys can carry over up to 15.00 CLE credits to the next reporting period.
+Oregon attorneys may carry over up to 15.00 CLE credits to the next reporting period.
 This can include up to 6.00 ethics credits.
-Other specialty credits can be carried over as general credits.
+However, other specialty credits can be carried over as general credits.

-Attorneys in Oregon can complete all 45.00 CLE credits with recorded courses.
+Attorneys in Oregon can earn all 45.00 CLE credits with recorded courses.

 No. In-program attendance verification is not required.

-An experienced attorney in Oregon is an attorney who has been admitted to the Oregon State Bar as an active member and has completed his or her first CLE reporting period.
+An experienced attorney in Oregon has been admitted to the Oregon State Bar as an active member and has completed their first CLE reporting period.

-An experienced attorney may satisfy his or her CLE requirements in Oregon by participating in any of three different categories of qualified activities:
+Experienced attorneys may satisfy their CLE requirements in Oregon by participating in any of three different categories of qualified activities:

 Category 1: Group Activities